 Over the past several months we have been working on a 360-degree video experience with the Winnipeg Chamber of Commerce called Winnipeg VR.
-This experience takes you to multiple different businesses including some well know, and some new businesses that show our diverse business ecosystem here in the prairies.
+This experience takes you to multiple different businesses including some well known, and some new businesses that show our diverse business ecosystem here in the prairies

 We shot the content using a couple different cameras.
 All of the content is in 360-degree photos and video.
 The cameras we used were:

 The application was developed for Google Cardboard and is released on the iTunes store and the Google Play Store.
 We also built an Oculus Rift version to showcase at events with the chamber.
 This early demo video shows the application running within Unity3D.

 The idea is to expand this technology to enable any business access to this for marketing and tourism.

 We are currently working on future plans for the technology.
 For now, the Winnipeg VR application is a good example of businesses coming together and utilizing technology to build something of cultural significance.